Mary-Ann Ochota is a broadcaster and anthropologist who gained her MA from Emmanuel College, Cambridge University in 2002.

 I've contributed to Radio 4 (Our Daily Bread, 2012) the BBC World Service (Weekend World Today), Sky News, BBC World and BBC Breakfast News and am a regular guest on the Sky News paper preview show.

-I've written for the Daily Telegraph, Independent, Sun and the Mirror.
-I blog for The Independent newspaper, and have contributed to adventure magazines in South Africa, USA and the UK, including Getaway, Women's Adventure and Countryfile Magazine.
+I've written for the Daily Telegraph, Independent, Sun and the Mirror and have contributed to adventure and outdoors magazines in South Africa, USA and the UK, including Getaway, Women's Adventure and Countryfile Magazine.

 My first book, Britain's Secret Treasures, was published last year by Headline, in conjunction with the British Museum and ITV.